bm424/bm424.github.io/src/markdowns/build_day_1.md

 I say that.
 I've done it before, but quite a long time ago (my company uses GitLab, so I'm a little out of practice)... so see you in the next entry.

+# wraps()

+I've slightly backdated this post because these reflections were based on the hour or two of work I did after writing the first day's post a couple of days ago, and I want to spend a bit of time after today (2021-05-26) reflecting on today's work instead.
+Just for transparency's sake...